NGX Offers to Support Nigerian Firms to Set up Subsidiaries in W’African Countries

 Ndubuisi Francis in Abuja

-The Nigerian Exchange Group (NGX) has expressed its readiness to encourage and assist Nigerian companies with plans to open subsidiaries in other West African countries, noting that any initiative that aims to unite the sub-region and deepen the economic and commercial ties across the region is welcome.
+The Nigerian Exchange Group (NGX) has expressed readiness to encourage and assist Nigerian companies with plans to open subsidiaries in other West African countries, noting that any initiative that aims to unite the sub-region and deepen the economic and commercial ties across the region was welcome.

-Citing some Nigerian quoted companies such as Dangote Cement, First Bank, Zenith Bank, Access Bank and Ecobank among others, which have established subsidiaries in several other West African countries, he assured the audience that the NGX was always available as an exchange to encourage and assist companies with similar plans.
+Citing some Nigerian quoted companies such as Dangote Cement, First Bank, Zenith Bank, Access Bank, and Ecobank, among others which have established subsidiaries in several other West African countries, he assured that the NGX was always available as an exchange to encourage and assist companies with similar plans.

-He said: “There is power in unity and there is strength and prestige in size.
-The great economic powerhouses of the 21st century such as the United States of America and the People’s Republic of China have risen to prominence partly because of the size of their population and land areas.
+He added: “There is power in unity and there is strength and prestige in size.
+The great economic powerhouses of the twenty first century such as the United States of America and the People’s Republic of China have risen to prominence partly because of the size of their population and land areas.

 “I am confident that a United States of Africa can attain the same status in the near future if we work on initiatives such as this.